josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 [Anomaly effect: awekens the dead]
 </aside>

-Trying  to asses the best path, we sail the drift for the first time and reach  an anchorage.
-The light in the ship dims as the power is drained to charge the e-drive for next jump.
+Trying to assess the best path, we sail the drift for the first time and reach  an anchorage.
+The light in the ship dims as the power is drained to charge the e-drive for the next jump.
 Something feels odd.
 According to the navigation instruments, this didn't really help us to get to our destination.
 This wasn't the right drift.

 Suddenly something hits the windshield of the cabin.
 It's a VAC suit.
 Damaged.
-Cracked visor reveals a skull of a long dead person.
+A cracked visor reveals a skull of a long-dead body.

 "Shit!"